Virtual Open Week

 • research proposal of 250 to 1,000 words in length, detailing the subject area and topic to be investigated

-By filling these details out as fully as possible, you'll avoid any delay to your application being processed by the University.
+By filling out these details as fully as possible, you'll avoid any delay in your application being processed by the University.

 Supervisors

-Research supervisors are assigned to you by the Department of Pure & Applied Chemistry.
-We ask that you highlight a potential supervisor in your application but the department will team you up with the best supervisor for your project.
+You can identify and interact with a research supervisor before applying, or we ask that you highlight a potential supervisor in your application and the department will team you up with the best supervisor for your project.

 Once we've received your application, your research proposal is passed to potential supervisors for consideration.
 If it's not compatible with the researcher's current projects and they are unable to supervise, it's passed along to another supervisor for consideration.
 If they can supervise you, they'll confirm and nominate a potential second supervisor.